 Small Size, Financial Assistance

 Our relatively small classes allow unmatched access to faculty members and encourage a strong sense of community within the program.
-Most students receive merit-based assistantships (a mix of tuition credits and stipends) that help to considerably reduce the cost of tuition, fees, and living expenses.
+Many students receive merit-based assistantships (stipends) that help to reduce the cost of tuition, fees, and living expenses.

 Convenient Access to D.C. & Richmond, VA